Try JustDone

 From experience, paraphrasing helps maintain a smooth flow and a unified voice, especially in long-form content.
 Still, I quote when the author’s words have a unique impact.

-Even experienced writers fall into traps when paraphrasing.
-Here’s how to avoid the most frequent errors:
+Even experienced writers makes mistakes when paraphrasing.
+The most frequent errors include:

-Pro Tip: Take a short break after paraphrasing and return with fresh eyes.
+Pro Tip: A fresh perspective often reveals what needs to be fixed.
+Take a short break after paraphrasing and return with fresh eyes.
 I’ve caught many errors this way.
 Take some time to come back to your text to make checking more efficient.

 Modern writing doesn’t need to rely on manual effort alone.
-JustDone offers a suite of over 25 AI tools that help with rewriting, summarizing, checking originality, and more.
+While paraphrasing has long been a manual skill, today’s writers can take advantage of advanced AI tools to speed up the writing process and improve accuracy.
+JustDone, for example, offers a suite of over 25 AI tools that assist with rewriting, summarizing, checking originality, and more.

 Master the Skill of Paraphrasing